HenryStandish-Hunt/Chess-Game/README.md

 # Chess-Game
-a trial project to learn more about programming works in console work in progress
+a trial project to learn more about java programming and object orientated principles Chess Pieces drawn by my brother